lakshyashastri/4reddit/frontend/HostingChanges.md

 2. changed `Logo`'s `href` property in [FourBar.jsx](src/components/FourBar.jsx) from `/` to `/4reddit` -->

 1. Change `ROOT` in [ProtectedRoute.jsx](src/components/ProtectedRoute.jsx) from `/` to `/4reddit`
+   - This is done because `/` will correspond to the root of the website